 Over the last 20+ years, my body has faced more criticism than a bad football coach in the SEC.
 Before puberty it was “baby fat.”
 After puberty it was dark lip hair and an unwanted flat chest.
 Now, in the months following the birth of my second child, my body shaming has reached epic proportions with words like “fat” and “enormous” trudging through my vocabulary, heavy with damnation.

 With every verbal punch I throw at myself, I know I should be kinder.
 I know I should show more compassion to my body.
-After all, it did grow and birth two humans.
-Even if it hadn’t, it would still deserve gentle words because it’s my body . . . and it’s amazing . . . and it’s the only one I’ll ever have.
+After all, it did grow and birth two human beings.
+Even if it hadn’t, it would still deserve gentle words, because it’s my body . . . and it’s amazing . . . and it’s the only one I’ll ever have.

 Even without the body shaming, though, I still didn’t feel good about myself.